birgelee/draft-caa-security-tag/draft-ietf-lamps-caa-security.md

 If DNSSEC is used to authenticate the CAA record, a CA MUST only accept the non-existence of a security CAA record if its non-existence is proven by NSEC record as described in {{RFC7129}}.

-If authenticated channels are used to authenticate the CAA record, CAs MUST also require recursive-to-authoritative DoT or DoH communication (and not permit standard unencrypted DNS connections) for any DNS responses do not have a valid DNSSEC signature chain to a trusted root.
+If authenticated channels are used to authenticate the CAA record, CAs MUST also require recursive-to-authoritative DoT or DoH communication (and not permit standard unencrypted DNS connections) for any DNS responses that do not have a valid DNSSEC signature chain to a trusted root.
 This prevents downgrade attacks where an adversary attempts to interfere with the establishment of a DoT or DoH encrypted channel and cause a fallback to unencrypted DNS over UDP or TCP.

 # CAA security Property